-RBI raises repo rate by 50 basis points to 4.90% to control inflation
+RBI raises repo rate by 50 basis points to 4.90%, predicts further rise in inflation

 India’s retail inflation rose to an eight-year high of 7.79% in April.
 Meanwhile, the price rise indicator in wholesale markets was at 15.08% in April.
 It has now remained in double digits for 13 consecutive months.

 At a press conference in Mumbai on Wednesday, Das said that the price rise indicator has steeply increased “much beyond the tolerance level”.
+The central bank aims to keep retail inflation within the range of 2% to 6%.

 “Process of recovery in emerging market economies is also getting affected,” Das said.
 “But the Indian economy has remained resilient.
 We have started a gradual withdrawal of the extraordinary accommodation.”